 The marijuana industry presents a wealth of trading opportunities, its growth driven by legalisation that continues to spread across the US and Canada – and spurred on by ever-increasing support from the public.
-Discover how to trade cannabis stocks and ETFs with the world’s No.1 spread betting and CFD provider.1
+Discover how to trade cannabis stocks and ETFs with the world’s No.1 CFD provider.1

 Why is cannabis trading suddenly so popular?